-Where testing of factory made fittings at elevated temperature is required, the test pieces and test arrangements to be used in the migration procedure are as given in this Annex B and the migration procedure is as given in normative Annex F, with the following modification.
-The factor 0,4 in the calculation of S/V ratio (see 7.3.3) shall be taken into account using a dilution factor of 2,5 by adding 1,5 volumes of test water to 1 volume of migration water obtained after each migration period before carrying out the determinations for odour, flavour, colour and turbidity.
+Where testing of factory made fittings at elevated temperature is required, the test pieces and test arrangements to be used in the migration procedure are as given in this Annex B and the migration procedure is as given in normative Annex F.

-NOTE See Note to B.4.1.
+NOTE See note to B.4.1.